bcc-code/bcc-decision-records/docs/Current/primary-cloud-for-web-applications.md

 3. No presence in Norway (yet)
 4. Poorer monitoring experience
 5. Need to manage security, costs etc. in multiple clouds (due to corporate applications)
+6. Much harder to get an overview of resources (discovery) compared to Azure
+7. Less mature reporting (cost, monitoring etc.)

 **Benefits**
 1. In general, cheaper and robust services (e.g. cloud run)